Jach/lgame/README.md

 of using cl-autowrap yourself on the header files.
 If it has something higher level you can safely and intuitively use, great!

+Oh yeah, and sdl3 fixes none of that, and meanwhile changed the API names of almost everything.

 ## What does/doesn't lgame wrap?

-If there's a corresponding direct way of doing something pygame provides in one or maybe two function calls to something provided by cl-sdl2 or an SDL2 FFI call, then I don't want to wrap it with an lgame namespaced function.
-Though for convenience lgame does :use all the functions and symbols in the FFI.
+My initial philosophy was: if there's a corresponding direct way of doing something pygame does in one or maybe two function calls to something provided by cl-sdl2 or an SDL2 FFI call, then I don't want to wrap it with an lgame namespaced function.

+However I've moved towards thinking that lgame should wrap more things, and in fact enforced it when it comes to some "helpers" and their relationships like my code around texture loading, Lisp bounding boxes instead of SDL\_Rects, and my sprite class.
+Plus some wrappers that are convenient for most games I care to make where there's only one window and one renderer.

+A good game in lgame is one that doesn't use the sdl2 package directly for anything.

+But for convenience, the top level `lgame` package does `:use` all the functions and symbols in the SDL FFI.
 See the project organization section.
+This is mainly to make it easy to access enum constants for things like keyboard characters but perhaps those should turn into lgame constants or even keywords.

-The core viewpoint is that "how can I do X?" should be answerable by looking up how it's done in regular SDL2 or sometimes pygame (many examples available online) and then just translating it directly (including manual memory management!), but possibly searching lgame for existing usage and discovering a convenient wrapper.
+A core viewpoint is that "how can I do X?" should be answerable by looking up how it's done in regular SDL2 or sometimes pygame (many examples available online) and then just translating it directly (including manual memory management!), but possibly searching lgame for existing usage and discovering a convenient wrapper.
 (For example, a single function call to handle loading an image with sdl2-image into a surface, converting that to a texture, and freeing the surface.)
+I have a goal to provide ports of other people's pygames to serve as demonstrations.

 As I work on my own small game ideas, I may want to generalize and include something into lgame that has no equivalent in pygame, for example A\*